sgilda/windup/Execute-Windup.md

-This page is under construction.
-Check back later!
+Currently, Windup 2.0 is only invoked from tests.
+Check back later for normal CLI!

 <!--
 ## Running Windup